 React: When to Use

 React, developed by Facebook, is not a full-fledged framework but a powerful library for developing user interfaces.
-React focuses on a component-based architecture, giving react developers flexibility and control over how they structure their applications.
+React focuses on a component-based architecture, giving React developers flexibility and control over how they structure their applications.

 When to Use React: